Shooting the Nikon D200 in 2022

 I wrote about the A77.
 But what about the noticeably more expensive used A77m2?
 You’ll have to pay $600 to $800 to buy a used one in good condition.
 Is it worth it?
 The A77m2 came a few years after the A77. in my opinion, the improvements are mostly marketing stunts.
 Despite a lot more AF sensors, a so-called new AF system, better video and a bigger buffer, I keep thinking the A77m2 used isn’t a very good deal.

 I really never was really interested in Sony after they bought Minolta and started their "own" line of DSLRs.
-15 years later, I buy a pristine Alpha A700 for peanuts.
-I'm just starting to play with it, and I quite like the Minolta DNA.
+15 years later, I buy a pristine Alpha A700 for peanuts and I quite like the Minolta DNA.